radiantearth/stac-spec/process.md

 and there are no typos, errors, etc.
 * **Update the version numbers**: There are several places in the spec that use the version number in text or a link.
 These include the readme and various examples.
-The schemas also need to be updated, so they can auto-deploy to schemas.stacspec.org, replacing `/dev/` with `/v<release-version>/` - corresponding with the tag on github.
+The schemas also need to be updated, so they can auto-deploy to schemas.stacspec.org, replacing `https://schemas.stacspec.org/dev/` with `https://schemas.stacspec.org/<release-version>/` - corresponding with the tag on GitHub, usually including a leading `v`.
 Right now the best thing to do is just a search & replace.
 * **Update the Changelog**: The [changelog](CHANGELOG.md) should be reviewed to make sure it includes all major improvements in the release.
 And anything in 'unreleased' section should move to the version of the spec to be released.